Macrometacorp/docs/docs/photoniq/prerendering/02-get-started/index.md

 ### Set Up Origin

-Before leveraging the different capabilities of Prerendering, you need to define your origin, which is the target site for Prerender.
+Before leveraging the different capabilities of Prerender, you need to define your origin, which is the target site for Prerender.
 This step is crucial as it helps the system to understand the source of the pages and determine the caching strategy for ensuring optimal performance.
 For example, a regularly-updated products page may require shorter periods between subsequent caches than a contact page.

 To set up your origin: